midoxnet/mapperplus/README.md

 **Example :** ```python3 mapperplus.py -r targets.txt -t example_output_directory -c cookiefile.txt -h "Authorization: Basic YWRtaW46YWRtaW4="```

 # Some under construction features:
 1. Download Lazy loaded .js files/chunks and look for their .map files too.
+(This will uncover the hidden parts of a number of websites) - **Security By Obscurity**.
-2. Handle some edge cases,  When extracting multiple .js files from various sources, certain websites may necessitate custom cookies to prevent encountering 4xx errors.
+2. Address specific scenarios: When retrieving multiple .js files from multiple sources, some websites may require specific cookies to avoid encountering 4xx errors.

 **You can add more ideas or contact me on my X profile to share your ideas or needs:** https://twitter.com/silentgh00st